13 MIN READ

 This is an important part of living authentically, because it shows that you have inner strength and respect for those around you, and it's a skill worth developing since it will serve you well in all aspects of your life and career.

 As we said earlier, being authentic may mean that you miss some short-term opportunities.
-After all, it's always tempting to puff yourself up, sell your best points, and, maybe, exaggerate a bit to get those great-seeming opportunities.
+After all, it's always tempting to sell your best points, and, maybe, exaggerate a bit to get those great-seeming opportunities.

 In reality, there are times when this may pay off.
 However, other times you'll fall flat on your face, and destroy your reputation in the process.
 Either way, you're not setting yourself up for long-term happiness by doing this.

 It's usually better to understand your own values and your own, genuine strengths, and then to work hard to find opportunities where these values and strengths really matter for success.
 (Developing a career strategy is useful for this.)

 That way you can be authentic, happy and successful, all at the same time.